 Governor Meetings attended Out of a possible

 B McAvoy (chair) 4 4

 I R N Ballsdon 4 4

 T Green 4 4

 J Kettel 3 4

 J Loftus 4 4

 S Cooke 4 4

 Review of value for money

-As accounting officer, the Head Teacher has responsibility for ensuring that the academy delivers good value in the use of public resources.
+As accounting officer, the Head Teacher had responsibility for ensuring that the academy trust delivered good value in the use of public resources.
 The accounting officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.

-The accounting officer considers how the academy's use of its resources has provided good value for money during each academic year, and reports to the board of Governors where value for money can be improved, including the use of benchmarking data where appropriate.
-The accounting officer for the academy has delivered improved value for money during the year by:
+The accounting officer considers how the trust's use of its resources has provided good value for money during each academic year, and reports to the board of trustees where value for money can be improved, including the use of benchmarking data where available.
+The accounting officer for the academy trust has delivered improved value for money during the year by:

-- Increasing the use of premises for community groups;

-- Challenging the staff to pupil ratios.

-- Reviewing spend to ensure value for money
+- 1. Increasing the use of premises for community groups; - 2.
+Increasing the number of pupils in the school / school expansion; - 3.
+Reviewing spend to ensure value for money